Mari0G/distance-calculator/README.md

 - Calculating the closest address and displaying the calculated distance
 - Saving addresses locally

+# how it works

+1. Addresses are geocoded to GPS coordinates via expo-location SDK
+2. Distances are then calculated via *Haversine´s formula*

+This means that all distances are "air" distances.

 You can preview the App on your own *Android* device using *expo go* by installing it from [*Google Playstore*](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=de&gl=US) and following the [instructions here](https://expo.dev/%40mari0g/distance-calculator?serviceType=classic&distribution=expo-go&releaseChannel=default).